beranek1/php-web-analytics/README.md

 Before using the scripts you need to modify the mysql parameters (host, user, password, database) in database.php else none of the scripts will work.

-Use example.php as sample code for integrating analyser.php into your own scripts.
+Use example.php as sample code for integrating analytics.php into your own scripts.
 ($b1_analytics->echoscript() is not necessary and might breaks the design of your website if used.)

 Always remember to inform your users of data collection in your privacy policy!